florianeckerstorfer/florian.ec/source/_articles/2013-10-20-kinda-like-the-opposite-of-regexp.md

 ---
 title: Kinda like the opposite of regular expressions
 tags: [ library, php, regular expressions ]
-summary: |
+---

+{% block summary %}

 Regular expressions can match a pattern in a text and return the matches.
 However, what if we want find all texts that would match a given pattern.
 I created ExpExp, a PHP library, that allows you to do this.

----
+{% endblock %}

+{% block content %}

 Two years ago I have written a library for a project to generate strings based on a given pattern called ExpExp.
 ExpExp takes a pattern (a subset of regular expressions) and returns all strings that would match the pattern.
 For example, the pattern `foo(bar|baz)` would expand to `foobar` and `foobaz`.